 “The fee ban will hit letting agents hard and supply fresh ammunition for the online/high street battle.
 Sadly, it’s the smaller agents who will feel it hardest, those who have great customer service, local knowledge and often aren’t charging extortionate rates.”

 “However, ready or not, the ban is coming and renters are rejoicing…they have been struggling with rising rental costs for years.
 Fees not only cost renters up to £780 per tenancy, but some letting agents prioritise shorter, less stable tenancies to maximise profits.
 I’ve even heard of some charging ‘renewal fees’ for continuing a digital contract.
-These practices undermine positive renter/landlord relationships and it’s right they’re stopped.”
+These practices undermine positive renter/landlord relationships and it’s right there stopped.”

-“Reposit was started to reduce costs for the 97% of tenants who treat rental properties like their own home.
+“Reposit was started to reduce costs for the 97% of tenants who treat rental properties as their own home.
 Tenants currently up-front hundreds in fees they’ll never see again and a deposit which sits gathering dust (not interest).
 With Reposit they only pay one week’s rent initially, less than 20% of the standard deposit, and each time the tenant moves this fee lowers with good behaviour.”

 “Despite being renter-founded, we want to help solve problems for the UK’s honest agents.
 We pay agents a commission for every Reposit that a tenant signs with them, providing much-needed revenue in light of the ban.”